 There is no denying that the modern smartphone has become an extension of your life.
 They store copious amounts of personal data that often, are of huge sentimental value to us.
 In the eventuality of you losing your phone or simply damaging it, chances are high you could lose all your precious data.
-Thankfully, this is 2020, and there exist many tools that could prevent such a scenario from happening.
-In this article, you will learn how to backup your Android phone so that you have access to all your precious files even when you're either left with a non-functional phone.
-This will also prove helpful if all you need is to simply move your data from one Android phone to another.
+Thankfully, there are many tools that could prevent such a scenario from happening.

-Unless you are using one of the newer Huawei/Honor devices, chances are high you have an Android smartphone that has Google services.
-This also means you have the option to backup all the content on your phone to your Google account (Google Drive to be precise).
+Android phones with Google Mobile Services — basically all mainstream smartphones not made by Apple or Huawei — have the option to backup all their content to the associated Google account (Google Drive to be precise).
 There are two ways to go about it; do a manual backup or turn on automatic backups.
 In both these cases, it is important to know what actually gets backed up.
 The steps mentioned below should suffice for the vast majority of Android users.

 Things that get backed up when you perform an automatic/manual backup using Google.
 Please read this carefully.